LaCucinaDeFi/la-cucina-contracts/README.md

     - Check that the buyer has the required amount of selling tokens,
       - if yes then we will transferFrom selling tokens from the buyer and transfer the NFT to the buyer
       - if not, we need to find the next highest bid that has the required amount of selling tokens and then transferFrom tokens from the buyer and transfer the NFT to the buyer - in this case, we need to also update the WinningBidId as well.
+    - gets the royalty info which returns the royalty receiver and the royalty amount for the trading price.
+    - TransferFrom the sale price - royalty amount of tokens to the nft seller
+    - TransferFrom the royalty amount of tokens to the royaltyReceiver

     - Required parameters:
       - AuctionId